2021 - Minella Times

 The Class of 23

 CAPE GENTLEMAN (IRE) (2016) ch g - Champs Elysees - Hawaiian Heart (IRE) (Galileo (IRE)) - Won 2 hurdes and 2 chases between 2020 & 2023.
 Won on the flat in France and after he moved to Ireland he won the Irish Cesarewitch in October 2020.
-He followed that with a win in his first first hurdle at Punchestown and also picked up the Grade 2 Dovecote Hurdle at Kempton on his third start over timber.
-He won his first two starts over fences and also won again on the flat in August 22.
+He followed that with a win in his first first hurdle at Punchestown and also picked up the Grade Two Dovecote Hurdle at Kempton on his third start over timber.
+He won his first two starts over fences and also won again on the flat in August 2022.
 He was sold in December 2022 to Americam owners and the plan was to run in the National and then send him over to the USA to race.
 Sadly in the National he injured a tendon approaching the fourteenth fence and he was pulled up.
 He needed treatment at the Liverpool equine hosital and it was announced that the injury would end his career so he went to the US to enjoy what will hopefully be a long retirment

 DARASSO (2013) br g - Konig Turf (GER) - Nassara (FR) (Assessor (IRE)) - Won 7 hurdles and 5 chases between 2017 & 2023.
 Was a useful hurdler in France winning two listed hurdles at Auteuil in the autumn of 2017.
 He then won two chases at Compiegne.
-He moved to Ireland at the end of 2018 where he was a very useful hurdler winning a Grade 3 at Gowran Park and a Grade 2 at Navan.
+He moved to Ireland at the end of 2018 where he was a very useful hurdler winning a Grade Three at Gowran Park and a Grade Two at Navan.
 He continued to be campaigned in the top staying chases over the next few years, finished second in the Galway Plate in 2022 and then won the Kerry National at Listowel the following month.
-100-1 seemed a ludicrously long price for this one when he lined up at Aintree and he did not get very far as in the chaos of the first two fences he was knocked out at the second fence.
+100-1 seemed a ludicrously long price for this one when he lined up at Aintree but he did not get very far as in the chaos of the first two fences he was knocked out at the second fence.
 That was it.
 He is now twelve years old and has not run since so I have assumed he has been retired.

 FRANCKY DU BERLAIS (FR) (2013) b g - Saint des Saints (FR) - Legende du Luy (FR) (Bonnet Rouge (FR)) - Won 3 hurdles & 7 chases between 2017 & 2024.
 This one was a tough cookie who fitted in a lot of racing.
 He was also a very dependable sort who rarely ran a bad race and twice won the valuable Summer Plate at Market Rasen in July 2021 and 2022 (a race he ran in four times).
 He ran four times over Cheltenhams cross country course finishing second once in December 2023.
-At Aintree he only ran in one National in 2023 when he he finished tailed off and only caught one home close by the finish.
+At Aintree he only ran in one National in 2023 when he he finished tailed off and only caught one home close at the finish.
 However he did join the 100% club as he ran over the National fences a total of five times and got round each time (two Tophams, a Grand Sefton and a Becher Chase).
 He also finished fifth in the 2024 Galway Plate.
-Sadly he suffered fatal injuries in a vetreans chase at Chepstow in October 2024.
+Sadly he suffered fatal injuries in a veterans chase at Chepstow in October 2024.
 A credit to connections who was denied the retirement he so justly deserved.

 HILL SIXTEEN (2013) - Court Cave (IRE) - Chasers Chic (Karinga Bay) - Won 2 chases and 2 hurdles between 2018 and 2023.
 Won his sole Irish point before moving to the UK.
 He was was never out of the first four in his novice hurdle campaign which yielded one win at Carlisle in February 2019.
-He won once during his novice chase campaign and was moved frm Sue Smith to Nigel Twiston Davies.
+He won once during his novice chase campaign and was moved from Sue Smith to Nigel Twiston Davies.
 Remarkably he won his first start for new connections at Ffos Las by a staggering fourty six lengths and he won a hurdle at Newbury seven days later.
 Then he pulled up three times on the trot and after the third one a breathing problem was identified so he had a wind operation and then was sold and for the rest if his career he was with Sandy Thomson.
 On his second start he nearly caught Snow Leopardess on the line in the Becher Chase.
 The lovely grey mare held on by a nose.
 This was probably his finest performance.
 He pulled up in the Welsh National, unseated when struggling in the Scottish National and on his next trip to Aintree he could not get closer than seventh in a big field .
-He needed a further wind op and after a prep race at Kelso where he finished tailed off last (he lost a shoe).
-He lined up in the National an outsdier at odds of 80-1.
+He needed a further wind op and after a prep race at Kelso where he finished tailed off last (he lost a shoe) he lined up in the National an outsdier at odds of 80-1.
 He appeared to get anxious when the race was delayed and was the last horse out of the paddock.
-He hit the first fence broke his neck in the fall and died instantly.
+He hit the first fence, broke his neck in the fall and died instantly.

 RECITE A PRAYER (IRE) (2015) b g - Recital (FR) - Old Madam (IRE) (Old Vic) - Won 3 chases between 2021 & 2023.
 Won a point and managed three wins in minor company but he did run well in defeat notably finishing second at the Punchestown Festival in 2022, runner up in the Kerry National later that year and third in the Cork National.
 He never featured in the Becher Chase finishing a distant twelfth and was amongst the backmarkers in the Paddy Power Chase at Leopardstown.
 The National was to be his next start and he was an 80-1 outsider based upon those last two starts.
 He didn't get very far, he jumped the fence all right but another horse next to him sprawled on landing and his rider was knocked out of the saddle.
-Uufortunately he sustained an injury whilst running loose and fractured an eye socket which required an operaton at the Liverpool Equine Hospital.
+Unfortunately he sustained an injury whilst running loose and fractured an eye socket which required an operaton at the Liverpool Equine Hospital.
 To date he has not been seen out again and I assume that he has earnt his retirement.

 THE BIG DOG (IRE) (2013) b g - Mahler - Saddlers Leader (IRE) (Saddlers Hall (IRE)) - Won NHF, hurdle and 3 chases between 2017 & 2023.
 Very lightly raced but he won the Punchestown Grand National Trial in 2021 his first success after five chases.
 He only ran three times in his second season and showed very little pulling up on his first visit to the UK, the Welsh National.
 The following year he hit a very rich vein of form winning the Munster National at Limerick and the Troytown Chase at Navan before finishing third in a second attempt at the Welsh National.
 He fell when leading two out on his next start when upped in class against Gold Cup winner Galopin du Champs in the Irish Gold Cup.
 Then came Aintree.
 He was prominent on the second circuit, took second place at Valentines and was still in contention until he weakened to finish fifth only eitght and three quarter lengths behind the winner.
-That proved to be his sawn song as sadly in September 2023 he died from colic.
+That proved to be his swan song as sadly in September 2023 he died from colic.